Fermentation: Biological role and prevalence

 Fermentation can be used by organisms to generate a net gain of ATP from exogenous sources of organic molecules, such as glucose.
 It was not a net source of energy in the earliest forms of life because they were mostly single cell organisms living in the ocean and the ocean does not contain significant concentrations of complex organic molecules.

 Because fermentation does not need an exogenous electron acceptor, it is able to occur regardless of the environmental conditions.
 However, the primary disadvantage of fermentation is that fermentation is relatively inefficient and produces between 2 and 5 ATP molecules per glucose versus 32 ATP molecules during aerobic respiration.

 Over 25% of bacteria and archaea carry out fermentation.
-Fermentation is especially prevalent in prokaryotes of phylum Bacillota, but most rare in Actinomycetota, according to phylogenetic analysis.
+Fermentation is especially prevalent in prokaryotes of the phylum Bacillota, but is most rare in Actinomycetota, according to phylogenetic analysis.
 The fermenting microbes are most frequently found in host-associated habitats such as the gastrointestinal tract, but also sediments, food, and other habitats.
 Both bacteria and archaea share the capacity for fermentation, leading to a wide variety of organic end products.
 The most common fermentation products include lactate, acetate, ethanol, carbon dioxide (CO_{2}), succinate, hydrogen (H_{2}), propionate, and butyrate.

 In humans, fermentation pathways occur in health, as in exercising, and in disease, as in sepsis and hemorrhagic shock, providing energy for a period ranging from 10 seconds to 2 minutes.
 During this time, it can augment the energy produced by aerobic metabolism, but is limited by the buildup of lactate.
 Rest eventually becomes necessary.